duneanalytics/projects/pages/nexus_mutual/nexus_mutual.md

 The Nexus Mutual protocol is built on Ethereum and provides the infrastructure for members to buy cover, underwrite risk, assess claims, and build risk management businesses.

 Explore more at https://nexusmutual.io

-*More dashboards coming soon as we upgrade queries to the V2 contracts.*